 Instructions

 - Cook the egg noodles as per the packet instructions.
-Drain, cover and set aside (see Tip).
+Drain, cover and set aside (see Tips).

 - Place the eschalots, garlic and chilli into the mixing bowl and chop 3 seconds/speed 7.
 Scrape down the sides of the mixing bowl with the spatula.

 - Divide the reserved noodles between serving bowls.
-Top with the chicken and sauce, then garnish with spring onions/shallots, coriander leaves and bean sprouts just before serving.
+Top with the chicken and sauce, then garnish with spring onions, coriander leaves and bean sprouts just before serving.

-- We enjoyed ours with some prawn crackers and had the leftovers a couple of nights later!
+- We enjoy ours with some prawn crackers and have the leftovers a couple of nights later!

 Non-Thermomix Instructions